 What’s the end goal?
 What are you hoping to get out of this competition?

 The goal is, obviously, to win the FS competition at Silverstone in July.
-We take pride in representing the university in this widely known competition and it is also a way to show off the strengths of our faculty.
-But mainly we are trying to lower the vehicle weight, taking as reference last year’s one, which did not get into some of the competition’s stages because it was over 200kg.
+We take pride in representing the university in this widely-known competition and it is also a way to show off the strengths of our faculty.
+But mainly we are trying to lower the vehicle weight, taking as a reference last year’s one, which did not get into some of the competition’s stages because it was over 200kg.
 There was a big push for weight reduction and a simpler design from some aspects because last year’s car had quite a lot of areas which were overengineered adding to its weight and difficulty in parts removal or repair.

 The FS project will impact our future quite a lot, in matters of employment possibilities because this gives quite an accurate image of how the industry looks and feels.
-Other than that, it’s valuable hands on experience not only because we have to come up with new ideas or improve the past ones, but we also have to build a car, with our own hands, test it, and then race it.
+Other than that, it’s valuable hands-on experience not only because we have to come up with new ideas or improve the past ones, but we also have to build a car, with our own hands, test it, and then race it.

 What are the next steps for you, career-wise?

 Career-wise at the moment, I am looking for graduate schemes, but ideally, I am looking for direct entry into the automotive or motorsports industry as a full-time engineer.
 Why this?
 Because I have completed already a placement as a vehicle evaluation engineer at Nissan Motor Manufacturing, here in the UK, and I got a pretty good image of how the automotive industry looks, making it possible for me to see more clearly what I would like to do in engineering.
-A job in the motorsports industry would be great, but I am not sure if I would like to venture in it just yet.
+A job in the motorsports industry would be great, but I am not sure if I would like to venture into it just yet.
 I am though applying for jobs in that area and I would love to work with a racing team.